-As of December 31, 2015 the Company had sufficient cash resources and liquidity to meet its current obligations and to fund working capital requirements and planned capital expenditures for the first half of fiscal 2016 and is reviewing contingency plans such as reducing planned drilling and exploration activities and expenditures on pit optimization should the continued weakness in the price of APT continue.
-The Company had cash and receivables of \$2,292 and net non-cash working capital of (\$10,943) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, excluding long-term tailings inventory) as at December 31, 2015.
-The Company believes that, based on the current price of APT, its forecast production schedule for fiscal 2016 and its ability to draw on existing working capital loan facilities, it has the ability to generate sufficient cash flow to meet both its current and longterm obligations.
+As of March 31, 2016 the Company had sufficient cash resources, liquidity and undrawn bank lines to meet its current obligations and to fund working capital requirements and planned capital expenditures for the second half of fiscal 2016.
+The Company had cash and receivables of \$6,139 and net non-cash working capital of (\$13,150) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, excluding long-term tailings inventory) as at March 31, 2016.
+The Company believes that, based on the current price of APT, its forecast production schedule for the remainder of fiscal 2016 and its ability to draw on existing working capital loan facilities, it has the ability to generate sufficient cash flow to meet both its current and long-term obligations.
 The continued decline in the price of APT has reached levels where it is insufficient to cover the Company's cash operating costs.
 The Company is reliant on its ability to draw on the working capital loan facility to sustain its operations.
-In addition, should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and longterm obligations.
+In addition, should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
 Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, Daytal Resources Spain SL, (ii) Australian law requirements on minimum capital adequacy at Wolfram Camp Mine Pty Ltd and Tropical Metals Pty Ltd, (iii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iv) Portuguese law requirements on minimum capital adequacy at the Beralt Tin and Wolfram Portugal SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The loan payable to TaeguTec of \$6,406 matures on March 31, 2016.
+The loan payable to TaeguTec of \$6,339 that was originally scheduled to mature on March 31, 2016 was extended to December 31, 2016.
 Almonty may be required to raise additional equity and / or debt capital in order to meet the repayment obligation.

 The primary objective of Almonty's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.
 Almonty manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 Almonty may make a dividend payment to shareholders, return capital to shareholders or issue new shares in order to meet its capital management objectives in future periods.
 Almonty monitors capital using a gearing ratio, which is net debt divided by equity plus net debt.
 Almonty's policy is to maintain the gearing ratio between 5% and 50%, which is consistent with industry standards.
 The Company may have a gearing ratio outside of this range for brief periods but over the long-term strives to maintain its gearing in this range.
-Almonty includes within net debt, interest-bearing loans and borrowings, trade and other payables, less cash and short term deposits and receivables (calculation in the table includes normal A/R) from government tax authorities.
+Almonty includes within net debt, interest-bearing loans and borrowings, trade and other payables, less cash, short term deposits and receivables from government tax authorities.
 Almonty is not exposed to any externally imposed capital requirements.

-The Company had \$45,114 in long-term debt (including convertible debentures and capital leases), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank and debt owed to TaeguTec, as at December 31, 2015 (\$44,435 as at September 30, 2015).
-See Note 10 in the Q1 2016 Financial Statements.
+The Company had \$49,096 in long-term debt (including convertible debentures and capital leases), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, debt owed to TaeguTec, promissory notes owed to third parties and a promissory note owed to a shareholder as at March 31, 2016 (\$44,435 as at September 30, 2015).
+See Note 10 in the Q2 2016 Financial Statements.